mhassell/BEM/README.md

 2. Eventually code FEM from scratch as well and work on BEM-FEM coupling, completing the conversion of my thesis to C++

-3. Find a matrix library with linear algebra routines and nice constructors.
+3. (DONE) Find a matrix library with linear algebra routines and nice constructors.

 4. Eventually compile some of the libraries to be standalone and interface with Matlab - see if there's any speed improvement.